Trump to make virtual appearance in hush money case – for warning about online rants

 The former president will appear via video in Manhattan Criminal Court on Tuesday afternoon where Judge Juan Merchan can make sure he understands the terms of the protective order issued in the case.

-The judge imposed the order after Mr Trump took aim at Manhattan District Attorney Alvin Bragg and Judge Merchan himself when he was charged with 34 felonies for falsifying business records while making hush money payments to cover up alleged affairs with women during his 2016 race for the White House.
+The judge imposed the order after Mr Trump took aim at Manhattan District Attorney Alvin Bragg and Judge Merchan himself after being charged with 34 felonies for falsifying business records during the 2016 race for the White House.

+The order, issued on 8 May, bars Mr Trump and his attorneys from publishing information in the case and the names of certain Manhattan DA personnel that is not already public once the information is handed over to his legal team.

+It even limits Mr Trump’s access to some of the information – with some evidence only to be shared with Mr Trump while he is in the presence of his attorneys and the former president banned from making copies, photographing or transcribing the documents.

 While his lawyers and prosecutors in the case must appear in person, Mr Trump can join remotely – avoiding the sensationalism and heightened security when he surrendered to New York authorities back on 4 April and became the first US president in American history to ever be arrested and charged with a crime.

-Though he can avoid showing up in person, the judge is taking the extra step of personally instructing Mr Trump about the terms of the protective order.
+Though he can avoid showing up in person, the judge is taking the extra step of personally instructing Mr Trump about the terms of the protective order – after he made a series of social media posts attacking the investigation, Judge Merchan and DA Bragg.

-The order, issued on 8 May, bars Mr Trump and his attorneys from publishing information in the case once it is handed over to his legal team.

-The order also bars Mr Trump from even having access to some of the information – with some evidence only to be shared with Mr Trump’s attorneys.

 In a historic day for America, Mr Trump was arrested and arraigned on 34 criminal charges in New York back on 4 April.